Brightify/Lipstick/README.md

 Due to the nature of this library, the easiest way to learn its content is to look at [tests](Tests) or directly into [source code](Source).
 Below is listed complete content (sorted alphabetically except for Stylable) for quick reference.

-Note: Inits for all structs like CGRect are created so that any parameter can be ommited (has default value of 0).
-For example: `CGRect(x: 1)`, `CGRect(origin: origin, width: 1)` and `CGRect(x: 1, size: size)` are all valid and these possibilites are skipped from this documentation.
+Note: Inits for all structs like CGRect are created so that any parameter can be omitted (has default value of 0).
+For example: `CGRect(x: 1)`, `CGRect(origin: origin, width: 1)` and `CGRect(x: 1, size: size)` are all valid and these possibilities are skipped from this documentation.

 ### Stylable

-Stylable allows you to easily separate code defining view appereance from the rest.
+Stylable allows you to easily separate code defining view appearance from the rest.
 It is basically syntax sugar for using closures which modify passed object.

 ```Swift
 protocol Styleable { }